Food and drink

 The cuisine of north Cyprus is very similar to that of the south – after all, both communities had a shared history before 1974.
 The only gastronomic effect of the Turkish invasion of 1974 seems to be that international fast-food chains have been replaced by Turkish ones (the absence of McDonald’s, Starbucks and their ilk is particularly noticeable).
 International wines and beers have been replaced by local or Turkish equivalents, and Greek brands have been replaced by Turkish ones.
-Ordering food in restaurants and buying it in supermarkets are getting easier as the practice of labelling in English as well as Turkish spreads.
+Ordering food in restaurants and buying it in supermarkets is getting easier as the practice of labelling in English as well as Turkish spreads.

-For those with a sweet tooth there’s daktyla (almond fried pastry), lokmades (fried pastry balls in syrup), loukoumi, known to the rest of the world (to the disgust of Greeks) as Turkish Delight, and so-called spoon sweets such as preserved quince, walnut or orange.
+For those with a sweet tooth there’s daktyla (almond fried pastry), lokmades (fried pastry balls in syrup), loukoumi, known to the rest of the world (to the disgust of Greeks) as Turkish Delight, and “spoon sweets” such as preserved quince, walnut or orange.
 Soutzioukos made of grape juice and almonds or walnuts, is supposed to be good for the libido.
 Cake and ice cream are also very popular – people often go out in the late evening, Italian style, just to visit sacharoplasteia for a wide choice of cakes, or gelato/cafés for ice cream.

-Cypriots love their fruit (fresh, dried and preserved), olives and nuts – you’ll find a bewildering variety on sale in any market or greengrocers.
+Cypriots love their fruit (fresh, dried and preserved), olives and nuts – you’ll find a variety on sale in any market or greengrocers.
 Indeed, for visitors in self-catering accommodation, shopping in Cypriot supermarkets, specialist shops and open-air markets is a highlight of their trip.

 Breakfast and lunch